-- S2.2 The educational and clinical governance systems are integrated, allowing organisations to address concerns about patient safety, the standard of care, and the standard of education and training. - S2.3 The educational governance system makes sure that education and training is fair and is based on the principles of equality and diversity.
+- S2.1 The educational governance system continuously improves the quality and outcomes of education and training by measuring performance against the standards, demonstrating accountability and responding when standards are not being met. - S2.2 The educational and clinical governance systems are integrated, allowing organisations to address concerns about patient safety, the standard of care, and the standard of education and training. - S2.3 The educational governance system makes sure that education and training is fair and is based on the principles of equality and diversity.